MicrosoftDocs/cpp-docs/docs/windows/using-a-drawing-tool-image-editor-for-icons.md

 You can select drawing tools from either the **Image Editor** toolbar or the **Image** menu.
 When you select the **Eraser** tool, **Brush** tool, or **Airbrush** tool, the option selector displays that tool's options.

+> [!TIP]
+>  Tool tips appear when you hover your cursor over the buttons on the [Image Editor toolbar](../windows/toolbar-image-editor-for-icons.md).
+These tips will help you identify the specific buttons mentioned here.

 ### To select and use a drawing tool from the Image Editor toolbar

 1. Select a button on the **Image Editor** toolbar.